capprogram/2017bootcamp-general/python-data-analysis.md

 4. Multiply ratio times rootarray.
 Does the result make sense?
 5. Add a comment to your program file to answer the question from (4), i.e. explain why the result makes sense.

-The final version of your program file should contain only successful commands and their output -- please leave only your most brilliant work for the grader.
+The final version of your program file should contain only successful commands and their output (as comments).

 ## Part III: Reading and Plotting Data